jlebrijo/open-dock/README.md

 ### Shipping your local Docker

-You can create a file `containers/localhost.yml` where you can define containers.
+You can create a file `containers/localhost.example.com.yml` where you can define containers.
 And launch them on your workstation:

 ```
-ops ship localhost
+ops ship localhost.example.com
 ```

+By convention:

+* If [host_name] include "localhost" string, it is assumed that containers are shipped on local workstation

-## TODO: Configure Containers (are nodes, with  Chef)
+## Configure Containers (are nodes for Chef)

 Configuration with chef commands

-* `ops configure CONTAINER_NAME HOST_NAME`: configure with chef a container in host.
+* `ops configure HOST_NAME`: configure with chef all containers in host.
 Here you need to install knife-solo gem.
-    * knife solo cook [container_user]@[HOST_NAME] -p [container_ssh_port]
+    * Equivalent to: knife solo cook root@[HOST_NAME] -p [each container_ssh_port]
+    * `--container CONTAINER_NAME` to configure one container (default: '--container all')

+By convention:

+* "root" is the user in all containers
+* Each container configuration is defined in a Chef node: `nodes/[container_name].[host_name].json`
+* Then you have to create all container name records in your DNS provider: `[container_name].[host_name]   CNAME   [host_name].`

 ## Commands